pla1/SunRiseSunSetMonitor/README.md

 # SunRiseSunSetMonitor
 Bot that monitors sunrise and sunset quality.
-Sends a tweet if quality is good or great.
+Sends a tweet if quality is great.

 Uses the following:
 * [Twitter4J](http://twitter4j.org)